HUDSON, Fla. — James Morris says the high-voltage lines at the top are the most dangerous for his tree-trimming crew.

 I stopped by the home Friday morning as a junk removal crew took away the brush left behind after the scene was cleared.

-The homeowner didn’t want to go on camera but told me, the man knocked on his door and offered to trim the trees as he had been doing for others in the neighborhood using a bucket truck.
+The homeowner didn’t want to go on camera but told me the man knocked on his door and offered to trim the trees as he had been doing for others in the neighborhood using a bucket truck.

 “The level of skill we have to bring here.
 The knowledge and the wisdom.
 That has to come over time.
 The training and proper dialogue.
 And communication is key," said Morris.

 Power companies are usually responsible for cutting down branches near the high-voltage lines, but homeowners are responsible for the rest.
-Morris says you don’t have to even touch high-voltage lines to get electrocuted.
+Morris said you don’t have to even touch high-voltage lines to get electrocuted.
 Just being close can be dangerous.

-He also says it’s up to homeowners to research who they are hiring and make sure they are licensed and qualified.
+If you are planning on having trees trimmed, he said to coordinate with your power company and the company you use.
+He also said it’s up to homeowners to research who they are hiring and make sure they are licensed and qualified.

 “I don’t want to be the owner that has to make that call," said Morris.